dbgarcia/mvvm-clean-architecture-swiftui-tv-shows/README.md

 ![](./assets/image1.png)

-# TV Series App (TV Maze - free public API)
+# TV Shows App (TV Maze - free public API)

-This project is a proof of concept to valid the architecture MVVM + Clean Architecture with SwiftUI and Unit Test and Code Coverage.
+This project is a proof of concept to valid the architecture MVVM + Clean Architecture with SwiftUI and Unit Test.

 # 📁 Layers
 1. `Application`